-- 64 ECHA understands that you use data obtained with analogue substances in a read-across approach as part of your weight of evidence adaptation.
-For this information to reliably contribute to the weight of evidence approaches, it would have to meet the requirements for Grouping of substances and read-across approaches. - 65 Annex XI, Section 1.5. specifies two conditions which must be fulfilled whenever a readacross approach is used.
-Firstly, there needs to be structural similarity between substances which results in a likelihood that the substances have similar physicochemical, toxicological and ecotoxicological properties so that the substances may be considered as a group or category.
-Secondly, it is required that the relevant properties of a substance within the group may be predicted from data for reference substance(s) within the group).
+- 52 ECHA understands that you use data obtained with analogue substances in a read-across approach as part of your weight of evidence adaptation.
+For this information to reliably contribute to the weight of evidence approaches, it would have to meet the requirements for Grouping of substances and read-across approaches. - Annex XI, Section 1.5. specifies two conditions which must be fulfilled whenever a readacross approach is used. - Firstly, there needs to be structural similarity between substances which results in a likelihood that the substances have similar physicochemical, toxicological and ecotoxicological properties so that the substances may be considered as a group or category. - Secondly, it is required that the relevant properties of a substance within the group may be predicted from data for reference substance(s) within the group).

-- 66 Additional information on what is necessary when justifying a read-across approach can be found in the Guidance on IRs and CSA and related documents. - 67 You provide a read-across justification in separate endpoint study records under sections 7.5.1 and 7.8.2 in IUCLID and in the respective sections of your Chemical Safety Report. - 68 You provide the following reasoning for the predictions of toxicological properties in the endpoint study record provided for this adaptation: "MTHPA is a cyclic anhydride and many cyclic anhydrides have a similar structure, containing a bicyclic ring structure with the carboxylic acid anhydride group being the reactive and toxicologically functional moiety.
+- Additional information on what is necessary when justifying a read-across approach can be found in the Guidance on IRs and CSA 2 and related documents^{3, 4}. - In your justifications for the weight of evidence adaptations and in the respective sections of your Chemical Safety Report, you provide the following reasoning for the predictions of toxicological properties in the endpoint study record provided for this adaptation: "MTHPA is a cyclic anhydride and many cyclic anhydrides have a similar structure, containing a bicyclic ring structure with the carboxylic acid anhydride group being the reactive and toxicologically functional moiety.
 The bicyclic ring structure may be saturated or partially unsaturated and may contain substituted methyl derivatives.
-Substances with substituted methyl groups may exist as several isomeric forms." - 69 ECHA understands that you predict the properties of the Substance using a read-across hypothesis which assumes that different compounds have the same type of effects.
-The properties of your Substance are predicted to be quantitatively equal to those of the source substances. - 70 In addition to the critical shortcomings identified in sections 0.2.1 and 0.2.2 above, ECHA notes the following additional shortcomings with regards to the reliability of the contribution of the information of the analogue substances to your weight of evidence adaptations.
+Substances with substituted methyl groups may exist as several isomeric forms". - 58 ECHA understands that you predict the properties of the Substance using a read-across hypothesis which assumes that different compounds have the same type of effects.
+The properties of your Substance are predicted to be quantitatively equal to those of the source substances. - In addition to the critical shortcomings identified in sections 0.2.1 and 0.2.2 above, ECHA notes the following additional shortcomings with regards to the reliability of the contribution of the information of the analogue substances to your weight of evidence adaptations.